evalgpt/evalgpt/README.md

 # evalgpt

-> Ruby OpenAI client capable of evalutating ruby code generated from prompt responses
+> Ruby OpenAI client with support for executing code generated from prompts

 ## Language Support